DHS Problem Gambling Program Training Scholarship Fund Information and Timeline

 The Problem Gambling Program unit of the Behavioral Health Division offers scholarship reimbursements for training of qualified clinicians who wish to become a problem gambling treatment service provider.
 Eligibility requirements to receive a scholarship:

-- Must be a fully licensed counselor as an alcohol and drug counselor, a psychologist, a social worker, a marriage and family therapist, or a psychiatric nurse.
+- Must be fully licensed as an alcohol and drug counselor, a psychologist, a social worker, a marriage and family therapist, psychotherapist, or a psychiatric nurse.

 - An agency may apply for the scholarship on behalf of qualifying staff.

 The Department of Human Services (DHS) is committed to advancing equity, reducing disparities in DHS program outcomes, and improving access to human services for communities experiencing inequities.
-The DHS Problem Gambling Program will offer full financial support towards the cost of the Problem Gambling Treatment Training (Studies in Gambling Addiction Certificate) for applicants who represent priority communities experiencing health and human services inequities that include communities of color, American Indians, veterans, LGBTQI+, and persons with disabilities.
-In addition full financial support may be available for applicants or providers that will be serving geographically under-represented areas of the state as determined by DHS.
+The DHS Problem Gambling Program will offer full financial support towards the cost of the Problem Gambling Counselor Training.

 Please refer to the following time table for an overview of the process.